After 15 hours of research evaluating 20 products, we picked Philips Hue LED Starter Kit as our top choice.

-This bulb won't last as long as other more expensive LED bulbs.
+This bulb won't last as long as other more expensive LED bulbs on our list.

 The Smart feature on this bulb doesn't pertain to WiFi but rather the four different flame modes.
 The power switch that controls the lamp is how you control the mode of your bulb.

 The Aluminum Alloy Heat Dissipation Design provides superior heat dissipation, which makes this bulb safe and increases its longevity.
 It's important to note that this bulb is not a real flame.

 It's an LED light, so it should last for years to come, however, some users have reported their bulbs going out after about six months.

 This bulb offers 6 Watts of power for a more realistic looking flame.
 You get 320 lumens, for bright illumination.
 The voltage of this bulb is a regular household voltage of 110V, so it's safe for regular outlets.